 STEDY began in 2008.
-Led by our county superintendent, a group of dedicated individuals (the “steering committee”) developed a plan to create Yuma’s own “joint technical education district” (JTED).
+Led by our county superintendent, a group of dedicated individuals (the “steering committee”) developed a plan to create Yuma’s own “career technical education district” (CTED).
 The steering committee was made up of industry and business professionals.
-In addition, because STEDY is JTED, two districts (Antelope and Yuma Union High School Districts) were instrumental in STEDY’s formation.
-Their district leadership contributed their expertise in developing the JTED Plan.
+In addition, because STEDY is CTED, two districts (Antelope and Yuma Union High School Districts) were instrumental in STEDY’s formation.
+Their district leadership contributed their expertise in developing the CTED Plan.
 In addition to making several key decisions, the steering committee’s effort included taking the plan to the Arizona School Board, paying for the election, naming the district and appointing governing board members.
 It took collaboration and several years’ worth of effort.
 Finally, it won voter support to make the dream a reality and on July 1, 2015 STEDY accepted its first students.

 How is STEDY funded and where does the money go?

 As a public school district in Arizona, STEDY receives funding from state and local taxes.
 STEDY receives .05 cents for every $100 of assessed property value (local).
 This amount will never increase.
 STEDY also receives tax revenues generated from the state.
 Approximately 75% of the tax revenue received by STEDY supports CTE programs and classes in the high schools directly.
 The remaining 25% is used for student tuition and books at the community college, as well as operational costs for programs and classes offered at STEDY.
 As a good steward of public funds, STEDY will not duplicate CTE programs that currently exist in the high schools or at Arizona Western College.
 STEDY will not have a program if the program is offered at the local high schools.
 STEDY will not create classes or programs if the classes and programs currently exist at a facility for which students can earn credit.
 We provide support for the successful CTE programs currently in place.